extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 ### `STRFTIME`

-`STRFTIME` extracts specific values from date
+`STRFTIME` extracts specific values from dates.

+With a value such as a birth date, we often don't want any time information, and it is probable that it'll be